Polem4rch/transit-resident-agent/paper.md

 - Both remaining nodes ceased activity immediately
 - No recovery occurred

 Root cause: UDP is connectionless.
 A packet sent to a terminated peer is silently discarded with no exception raised.
-The rerouting fallback requires an exception to trigger.

 Finding: Under UDP transport, node failure results in 100% agent termination.
 The failure is immediate, silent, and deterministic.

 ### 6.6 Detection Observations

-The monitor successfully detected the agent at every beacon interval across both phases — 16,500 hops in Phase 1 and 7,190 hops in Phase 2 — with zero missed beacons.
-The last thought field in Phase 2 beacons provided direct evidence of distributed cognition at the detection point.
+The monitor successfully detected the agent at every beacon interval across both phases with zero missed beacons.

 ---